-- 1. International applicants who have completed their postsecondary education from a college or university outside of the U.S. must hold a degree from a university recognized by the Ministry of Education as a degree granting institution in the country where the institution is located.
+- International applicants who have completed their postsecondary education from a college or university outside of the U.S. must hold a degree from a university recognized by the Ministry of Education as a degree granting institution in the country where the institution is located.
 All international applicants must have their transcripts translated and evaluated by a U.S. transcript evaluation service before the application is considered for admission.
-For School of Education applicants, an IERF detailed report identifying GPA must be submitted with the application. - 2.
-All applicants (including those who received their bachelor's degree from a U.S. college or university) must take the Test of English as a Foreign Language (TOEFL) unless they received a high school diploma from the United States.
+For School of Education applicants, a detailed transcript evaluation identifying GPA must be submitted with the application.
+See School of Education for additional information. - 2.
+All applicants (including those who received their bachelor's degree from a U.S. college or university) must take the Test of English as a Foreign Language (TOEFL) unless they received a high school diploma in the United States.
+Exceptions to this rule may be made on a case by case basis for students from countries where English is one of several official languages, as well as at the discretion of the program director.
 The minimum score for admission into most graduate programs is 600 (250 with the new computer-based score), except for the College of Science and Engineering, which requires a minimum score of 550 (213 with the new computer-based score).
 For information regarding the TOEFL, please write to: Test of English as a Foreign Language, Box 899, Princeton, New Jersey, U.S.A., 08540.
 If after admission to a graduate program the applicant's proficiency in English should prove inadequate, the University reserves the right to require additional proficiency in English and failure to comply will result in disqualification from the graduate program. - 3.
 The applicant must also file with the University a certified statement showing financial ability to cover all obligations for the full period of time for which the student is making application.
 This statement should be from either a United States bank or agency or an international bank.
 The United States Department of Immigration and Naturalization Form I-20 Certificate of Eligibility will not be issued by the University until such documentation is on file in the Graduate Admission Office.
 Tuition, books, etc., plus living expenses amount to between \$21,000 and \$30,000 a year or more depending on the program selected. - 4.
 The applicant must comply with passport and visa requirements as set down by the United States Immigration Service.
 International students must be continuously enrolled during the academic year to meet visa requirements. - 5.
-All admission requirements should be completed sixty days prior to the term for which application is being made. - 6.
+All admission requirements should be received sixty days prior to the term for which application is being made. - 6.
 An international student cannot be issued an I-20 Certificate of Eligibility as a non-degree graduate student.